steveklebanoff/pr_deetz/README.md

 # PR Deetz

-Chrome extension for github which shows you every pull request a commit is in.

 When viewing a commit, it can be super useful to know what pull request the commit was introduced in.

 This is possible through github.
 You can achieve this by searching the repo for a commit hash, and then filtering by Issues.
-This works, but [takes a few clicks and isn't obvious](http://g.recordit.co/Xp1DVhLHUT.gif).
+This works, but [takes a few clicks and isn't obvious](http://recordit.co/Xp1DVhLHUT).

 This chrome extension shows the associated pull requests directly to the commit page.